 Combined single limit vs. split limit

-Typically with a car insurance policy, most people have split limits, which is called so because the liability coverage is divided into three sections:
+Most people have split-limit car insurance policies where the liability coverage is divided into three sections:

 - Bodily injury per person

 - Property damage